 No bright orange paper.
 No unicorn doodles in the margins.
 No formatting your résumé to look like a character sheet, a set of wargames rules, a wanted poster, or anything other than a professional resume.
 Don’t use weird fonts, custom graphics, or flowcharts.
 Those cute ideas look great on your blog, as proof you are creative.
-They don’t look great on the des of a manager who has to find someone who can sit in a cube 40 hours a week and produce useable text and documentation.
+They don’t look great on the desk of a manager who has to find someone who can sit in a cube 40 hours a week and produce usable text and documentation.

 Your résumé should be black ink on while paper (or background for electronic résumés), have headers for each section, and list things in concise, possibly bullet-pointed lists.

 It Offers Simple Info, Not Complex Explanations